 By Kimaya Singh

 What is power yoga?
 People considering yoga teacher training courses often wonder what the “power” is all about.
-To some people the word (power) doesn’t seem yogic.
+To some people, the word (power) doesn’t seem yogic.
 So, what’s all the hype about this particular style?
-When many of us think of exercising, we think of activities that cause our hearts to beat rapidly, our breath to become short and our bodies to sweat.
+When many of us think of exercising, we think of activities that cause our hearts to beat rapidly, our breath to become short, and our bodies to sweat.

 Routines Maintain a Faster Flow

 During a power class, students might follow a fast-paced routine led by the yoga instructor.
-The ultimate goal is to flow from pose to pose smoothly, quickly and while synchronizing the breath with each movement.
+The ultimate goal is to flow from pose to pose smoothly, quickly, and while synchronizing the breath with each movement.
 Some instructors teach slower-paced dynamic flows for building strength.

 Encourages Intense Focus

-Another difference between power and regular hatha classes involves the length of time each pose is held.
+Another difference between power and regular hatha classes involves the time each pose is held.
 During a power yoga class, some of the poses are held longer than in traditional classes.
 A typical class will call for the students to hold each pose for about three to five breaths.
-During a power class, the instructor will often ask students to hold poses longer than that.
+During a power class, the instructor often asks students to hold poses longer than that.
 This improves concentration and focus and allows the students to learn to rely on their breath to increase the effectiveness of the pose.

 It’s Not for Beginners

 Power yoga is generally not recommended for beginners.
 In order to gain the most benefits from a vigorous class, you should be familiar with each pose so you can transition gracefully from posture to posture.
 During a power yoga class, the mind should be focused on breathing and stretching deeper rather than on how to perform each pose.
 Practitioners of power classes are typically well-versed in most of the asanas and are looking to challenge their selves physically and mentally with a more intense workout.

 Improving Athletic Performance